Dahn-YoungDong/finalproject/README.md

 # Phylogenetic Biology - Final Project

 DahnYoung_Dong_Final is a place holder.
-The main content is at Minimal Viablity Analysis.
-I am currently relocating things to the three markdowns 1. filter , 2. structure, and 3. mapping
+The main content is the three markdowns 1. prep , 2. filter, and 3. structure

+*Dec 1st*
+Look at "1.prep"" to make sense the data prepping code

+*Nov 30th*
+Finished prelim analysis.
+Produced an ancestry proportion graph, and a comparative plot of both spatially interpolated ancestry coefficients and population location mapped on elevation.

 *Nov 24th:*
 still figuring out the structure for minimal viability analysis.